-Explainer: What is intuition?May 3rd, 2013 in Psychology & Psychiatry /
+Explainer: What is intuition?May 3rd, 2013 by Ben Newell, The Conversation in Psychology & Psychiatry /

 Whether or not intuition is inherently “good” depends on the situation.
 Credit: maclauren70